DoLevi/kvazaar-wasm/README.md

 `dist/` is then mounted into a NodeJS-Container and served using a plain `http.createServer`.

 Once the `serve`/`serve-with-sanitizing` container started you can access the demo webpage at `localhost:8080/index.html`.
+Choose a display source to use for encoding and confirm in your browser's dialog.

+Now, your webpage should display the direct feedback of your chosen video source and the DevTools logs should start logging encoded frames.

 ## Running the demo